ryantd42/NY-Legislative-Git/2023/S2422B-2023/bill.md

   January 20, 2023
   ___________

  Introduced  by  Sens.
-HOYLMAN-SIGAL, BAILEY, BRISPORT, CLEARE, GOUNARDES, JACKSON, KAVANAGH,  KENNEDY,  KRUEGER,  LIU,  MYRIE,  PERSAUD,  RAMOS, RIVERA, SALAZAR, SEPULVEDA -- read twice and ordered printed, and when printed to be committed to the Committee on Transportation
+HOYLMAN-SIGAL, BAILEY, BRISPORT, CLEARE, GONZALEZ, GOUNARDES, JACKSON, KAVANAGH, KENNEDY,  KRUEGER,  LIU,  MAYER,  MYRIE, PERSAUD,  RAMOS, RIVERA, SALAZAR, SEPULVEDA, SERRANO -- read twice and ordered printed, and when printed to be committed to the Committee  on Transportation  --  reported favorably from said committee, ordered to first and second report, ordered  to  a  third  reading,  amended  and ordered reprinted, retaining its place in the order of third reading

  AN ACT to amend the vehicle and traffic law, in relation to establishing speed  limits  in  cities  with  populations  in excess of one million